- THE FWB

 We drill deep artesian wells, trespassing rock layers, to offer plentiful and clean water to the community of the villages.
 Mothers with little children on their backs walked miles to the dry riverbanks, to dig small wells and take a few liters of undrinkable water to try to meet the family's needs.

 The access to water allowed the beginning of the agro-ecological production, aiming the project's food self-sufficiency.
-At the sheltering center of Muzumuia, the sustainable cultivation practice, in the pilot phase, already gives the first fruits and the harvest goes to the children's feed.
+At the sheltering center of Muzumuia, the sustainable cultivation practice, in the pilot phase, already gives the first fruits and the harvest goes to the children's diets.
 Young people, children of farmers, learn to produce by taking advantage of natural resources, and children participate in environmental education activities.

 Fraternity Without Borders organizes humanitarian missions for sponsors of the cause, who pay for their own expenses and go to Mozambique, in Africa, to personally get to know the humanitarian work that is being done by FWB.
 They are doctors, dentists, educators, artists, self-employed professionals – volunteers who gather to know the reality in Africa and help sheltering families.